Building a Customer Support Agent with Claude: Tools, Policy Hooks, and Escalation

 ▶ Watch on YouTube & subscribe to The Stack Underflow

 Building a toy chatbot is easy.
-Building a customer support agent that handles adversarial inputs, enforces business policies, and hands off gracefully to a human queue is a different problem.
-This tutorial walks through the full stack shown in the video: scoped tools, a code-enforced policy hook, structured escalation, and a reliability plane — all wired together in one agent loop.
+Building a customer support agent that handles adversarial inputs, enforces business policies without being argued out of them, and hands off gracefully to a human queue is a different problem entirely.
+This tutorial walks through the full stack: a three-tool scope, a code-enforced policy hook, structured escalation triage, and a reliability plane — all wired into one agent loop that you can trace end-to-end.

 The core insight is that reliability does not come from prompting.
-It comes from the structure around the model: what tools you expose, what gates you put on those tools, and what you log when things go sideways.
+It comes from the structure around the model: which tools you expose, what gates you put in front of those tools, and what you log when things go sideways.
+By the end you will have traced a single refund — and one adversarial attack — through every guardrail in the architecture.

-The one-sentence version: A production customer support agent wraps Claude in a tight loop with exactly the tools it needs, enforces business policy in code (not prompts), and escalates structured summaries to humans when the model hits a ceiling.
+The one-sentence version: A production customer support agent wraps Claude in a tight loop with exactly the tools it needs, enforces business policy in code rather than in prompts, and escalates structured summaries to humans when the model hits a ceiling.

-- L1 is the Claude model call itself.
+- L1 is the raw Claude model call — the API request to

-stop_reason, run the indicated tool, feed the result back, repeat untilend_turn.
+stop_reason, execute the indicated tool, feed the result back into the conversation, repeat until the model signals it is done.

 while True: